the-turing-way/the-turing-way/communications/collaboration-cafe/collaboration-cafe-template.md

 ### Sign up below

-*Name + a fun question about yourself + emoji that best explain your day*
+*Name + a fun question about yourself + emoji that best explains your day*

 *(Remember that this is a public document.
 You can use a pseudonym if you'd prefer.)*